-Compared to other servo motor types such as DC brush, which is still used in a number of important applications, brushless DC and AC induction motors provide greater power density, much greater reliability, and in the case of the AC induction motor, lower cost.
-To gain full access to these capabilities, motion designers are utilizing fast algorithm platforms in the form of DSP (digital signal processors) and specialized microprocessors to improve performance, and increase efficiency.
+Compared to other servo motor types such as DC Brush, which is still used in a number of important applications, Brushless DC and AC induction motors provide greater power density, much greater reliability, and in the case of the AC induction motor, lower cost.
+To gain full access to these capabilities, motion designers and engineers are utilizing fast algorithm platforms in the form of DSP (digital signal processors) and specialized microprocessors to improve performance and increase efficiency.

 In the case of an AC induction motor, a similar approach is used, however, because of an additional requirement to maintain some amount of inductive flux, the D force is not driven to zero, but instead to a small constant value characteristic of the motor.
 Also, measuring the location of the rotor using Hall sensors or an encoder is not sufficient to determine the rotor’s magnetic angle, because it does not tell us the effective magnetic field angle generated by the rotor.
 Recall that this magnetic field is induced, and thus changes continuously.

 This difference between the rotor location and the rotor magnetic angle is called the slip angle.
 The greater the actual torque on the motor, the greater the amount of slip, and thus the greater the compensating torque drive by the motor.
 This equilibrium is not unlike the way a hydrostatic transmission works.
 The greater the difference in speed between the engine and the wheels, the greater the torque generated by the transmission.
 This means that the motor’s rotation speed will be less than the driven frequency at the stator.